GuillaumeBouchetEpitech/some-teaching-material/plan-a/lessons/machine-learning/06-association-rule-learning-REAMDE.md

 ## Model: Apriori

-* Apriori is useable with large datasets
+* Apriori is usable with large datasets
 * Apriori scans the original (real) dataset
 * Apriori is slower than Eclat